U.S. Market Entry Program

 • Materials and sterilization method (if applicable)

-• Existing test evidence (mechanical, biocompatibility, etc.)
+• Existing test evidence (mechanical, biocomp, etc.)

 • Commercial priorities + target launch timing

-Tip: For international teams, include preferred meeting windows in CET/UTC and we’ll accommodate.
+Tip for international teams: include preferred meeting windows in CET/UTC and we’ll accommodate.

 • Likely submission count drivers and family boundaries